mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       # This must be done in all drivers
       leave wait queue

     # If the connection has not been connected yet, the connection
     # (TCP, TLS, handshake, compression, and auth) must be performed
     # before the connection is returned.
 This MUST NOT block other threads
     # from acquiring connections.
     if connection is not readyToUse:
+      try:
         set up connection
+      except set up connection error:
+        emit ConnectionCheckOutFailedEvent(reason="error")
+        throw

     mark connection as in use
     emit ConnectionCheckedOutEvent